linvi/tweetinvi/Developer Tools/README.txt

 Restart the machine (pscx cannot be used otherwise)

+## To use `-sign` option to sign output binary

+* Copy tweetinvi.certificate.p12 in the `Developer Tools` folder.
+* Open Powershell and set the `tweetinvikey` environment variable.
+  [Environment]::SetEnvironmentVariable("tweetinvikey", "The secrete key", "User")

 **********************************************************
 ************************ NUGET ***************************
 **********************************************************

 nuget pack
 nuget push <*.nupkg> -ApiKey 'MY_NUGET.ORG_APIKEY' -Verbosity detailed